 Warner Brothers: Brand overview

-Warner Brothers are the abbreviated name of the world-famous media corporation Warner Bros.
-Entertainment Inc., also the film studio of the same name.
-It has several entertainment subsidiaries in film, animation, television, and video games.
-It is headquartered in Burbank, California.
-The founders of the film industry giant were the Warner brothers – Jack, Sam, Albert, and Harry.
-They opened their company in 1923.
+Warner Brothers is the abbreviated name of the world-famous media corporation Warner Bros.
+Entertainment Inc., which also owns the film studio of the same name.
+The company is headquartered in Burbank, California, with several entertainment subsidiaries in film, animation, television, and video games.
+The Warner brothers—Jack, Sam, Albert, and Harry—founded the film industry giant.

 Meaning and History